kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 can be imported in rasdaman through the ``wcst_import.sh`` utility.
-Internally it is based on ``WCS-T`` requests, but hides the complexity and maintains the geo-related metadata in its so-called ``petascopedb`` while the raster data get ingested into the rasdaman array store.
+Internally it is based on ``WCS-T`` requests, but hides the complexity and maintains the geo-related metadata in its so-called ``petascopedb`` while the raster data get imported into the rasdaman array store.

 Building large *time-series / datacubes*, *mosaics*, etc. and keeping them up-to-date as new data become available is supported for a large variety of data